i-love-coffee-i-love-tea/mocp-bookmark-manager.sh/README.md

 ## The problem this script solves

-None of the audio players i have observed (the list grew very long over the years) none can could bookmarks in mp3 files in a satisfying way.
+Of the audio players i have observed - the list grew very long over the years - none could create and manage bookmarks in mp3 files in a satisfying way.
 VLC currently has support for it, but the interface is horrible and unusable IMHO (2020-02)

 ## Why i like mocp

 All GUI audio players I have used over the years have either disappeared, changed in a way I didn't like or are missing something for me.
-I'm a friend of the terminal and don't like bloated software, which sacrifices stability and efficiency for eye candy in an extreme way, so I love the mocp as cli music player.
+This is a reason for me to prefer software with a simpler design (no GUI complexity).
+As mocp demonstrates it doesn't have to be less powerful at all.
+As a friend of the terminal, I don't like bloated software, which sacrifices stability and efficiency for eye candy in an extreme way.
 I have used others before, tried about anything.
-This is incredibly powerful and extendable.
+This is an incredibly powerful and versatile player.
 With its client/server model It doesn't matter in which terminal window you are, you can control your player on the console without starting a special interface which blocks the console.

 ## Description